linode/docs/docs/guides/websites/cms/drupal/how-to-install-and-configure-drupal-on-debian-10/index.md

 modified_by:
     name: Linode
 published: 2020-02-18
-title: How to Install and Configure Drupal on Debian 10
+title: Install and Configure Drupal on Debian 10 (Buster)
-h1_title: Install and Configure Drupal on Debian 10 (Buster)
+title_meta: How to Install and Configure Drupal on Debian 10
 image: L_Drupal_on_Debian10.png
 relations:
     platform: